 Launched in 2014, the Initiative draws on the collaborative work of funders, community advocates, family service providers, and more to help Oakland kids start kindergarten smart and strong.
 Among the progress already made, OSSSI has connected every ECE teacher with a coach, thanks to the generous funding of the David & Lucille Packard Foundation.
 Through OSSSI, OUSD now also has, for the first time, the ability to assess kindergarten readiness for all incoming students, as well as staff in place to look at data to help plan professional development for teachers and help ECE sites improve.

-Reflecting on the Packard Foundation's partnership with OUSD thus far, _________ praised Oakland's collaborative approach and dynamic balance of play, social-emotional development, and strong academic skill-building.
+Reflecting on the Packard Foundation's partnership with OUSD thus far, one Open House guest praised Oakland's collaborative approach and dynamic balance of play, social-emotional development, and strong academic skill-building.
 As the group discussed, this unique vision for Early Childhood Education could soon become a model for other districts.

 All of the work showcased at the Open House is being noticed.
 Recently, 18 of OUSD’s 28 early childhood sites earn a 4 out of 5 “Quality Counts” rating.